 2017 is the year for our leaders to act for education: we need a massive shift in the way we invest in education systems for the next generation.
 We are asking G20 leaders to call on the World Bank, regional development banks and donors to establish an International Finance Facility for Education (IFFed) which can mobilise $10 billion or more annually in new and additional resources by 2020.
 These funds can help the poorest countries invest in and strengthen their own education systems.

-We have an opportunity to make sure these countries think big and come forward with the critical funds needed at the G20.
 Their early leadership will demonstrate a much needed step-change in education to help millions of kids.